cfengine/documentation/welcome.markdown

 alias: index.html
 ---

+The purpose of configuration management is to keep systems stable long enough to do useful work.

 CFEngine 3 represents the newest and most carefully researched technology available for configuration management.
 It is both simpler and more powerful than previous versions.
 With CFEngine 3 you can install,